 Vogelschiss.
 Birdshit.
 A German politician used this word recently to describe the National Socialist regime which ruled Germany from 1933 to 1945.
 He was looking for a new perspective, one which would reduce the Nazi dictatorship to proportion in a thousand years of mostly successful German history.
 Elections were in the offing, and he may have felt that he needed attention.
 Because I am reluctant to give him any, he will be referred to here as Mr. Bird, leaving out the second syllable.

 Granted, not only Germans have grown tired of seeing their great culture almost completely overshadowed by the moral horror of the Nazis.
-Despite the host of luminaries which Germany has given the world, many of whom are of arguably positive aspect, it is still the grotesque Hitler who tops the lists of the best known Germans.
+Germany has given the world a host of luminaries, many of whom are of arguably positive aspect, yet it is the grotesque Hitler who tops the lists of the best known Germans.
 At the same time, the terrible events of Hitler’s ascendency have not yet departed from living memory.

 We have heard this before.
 It is, in fact, the tenor of the German national conversation about the Nazis since 1945.
 If criminal atrocities were committed, and it isn’t always so clear that there were, it was all done by a small clique of high-level Nazis.
 Nobody else did anything, saw anything or knew anything.
 These claims were made, and still are, with complete sincerity, in spite of clear evidence to the contrary.

-The best characters do not utter such nonsense.
+The best characters, of course, do not utter such nonsense.
 In some cases, however, they resort to more subtle forms of denial.
-An example is Richard von Weizsäcker, who had seen military service in the Ukraine, where the Nazis behaved with particular brutality.
-In 1984, after a successful career in business and politics, Weizsäcker became President of the Federal Republic of Germany.
+An example is Richard von Weizsäcker, who was one of the great public figures of post-war Germany.
+Weizsäcker had seen military service in the Ukraine, where the Nazis behaved with particular brutality.
+In 1984, after a successful career in business and politics, Weizsäcker became President of the Federal Republic.
 He was not a criminal desperate to hide his guilt.
 Nor was he a Nazi sympathiser.
 His efforts to shoulder the burden of the past were probably more honest than most.

 It was a fine speech, in many respects.
-But there were a number of things that Weizsäcker did not say.
-One of them is that the capacity for knowledge already implies responsibility.
-Hence, in the case of the ill-treatment of the Jews, there was greater and more widespread guilt among the Germans than the appeal to ‘unique life circumstances’ might suggest.
+But there were a number of things that were said only by implication.
+One of them is that because the capacity for knowledge already implies responsibility, there was greater and more widespread guilt among the Germans regarding the ill-treatment of Jews than the appeal to ‘unique life circumstances’ might suggest.
 This looming shadow irritated some of Weizsäcker’s contemporaries, who wrote to him to point out that they themselves had always been willing to know what was going on, and still they had not known.
 After all, the policy behind the deportations had been kept secret by the regime.
 Weizsäcker’s response was to say that he believed them, because he had to.
 Evidently, the new culture of remembering was not likely to be more rigorous, or more truthful, than what had gone before.

 In his memoirs, which appeared in 1997, Weizsäcker argues that under the Nazis, knowledge of the atrocities against the Jews was not available in such a way that their systematic nature could have been recognised.
 Yet, as he admits, a friend and fellow-officer, Axel von dem Bussche, had witnessed just such an atrocity, by chance, it seems, and had told him about it.
 This took place at Dubno in the Ukraine in October 1942, when some 3000 Jewish men, women and children were massacred by the SS.
 On returning to his regiment, the distraught von dem Bussche had sought the company of his peers to discuss the meaning of what he had seen.
 He concluded that it was a crime of such enormity that a Prussian officer could consider himself not to be bound any further by his oath of loyalty.
 Von dem Bussche spent the rest of the war trying to find ways to assassinate Hitler.